Tyler Stephenson Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 26th-ranked team ERA across all league pitching staffs (5.28).
+- The Phillies' 5.38 team ERA ranks 25th across all MLB pitching staffs.

-- Phillies pitchers combine to rank 17th in baseball in home runs surrendered (15 total, 1.3 per game).
+- Phillies pitchers combine to give up 15 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The Phillies are sending Falter (0-1) to the mound to make his third start of the season.
+- Walker (0-1) gets the start for the Phillies, his third of the season.

-- In his last appearance on Saturday, the lefty tossed five innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.
+- His last appearance came on Sunday against the Cincinnati Reds, when the right-hander tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.